KnownStormChaser/master-weather-model-list/models/ensemble_models/global/fr/pe-arpege.md

 - **Initial condition perturbations:** Two combined techniques —
   - **Singular vectors** computed at TL95C1 on 65 levels over seven target regions (Europe: 16 vectors; Southern Hemisphere: 10; intertropical band: 28; a complementary Northern Hemisphere domain: 10).
 Characteristic optimization time is 18 h for Europe/North Atlantic/tropics and 24 h elsewhere.
 A moist static energy norm is used for the extratropical boxes and a kinetic energy norm for the tropics, where the four tropical boxes shift with the cyclone season.
   - **AEARP ensemble:** 35 of the 50 ARPEGE ensemble-assimilation members, combined with the singular vectors across the seven regions.
-- **Model/physics perturbations:** For longer lead times, variability is added by selecting among 10 physics parameterization sets and by perturbing critical parameters of the ARPEGE physics.
-Two convection schemes are split across the ensemble (17 members each): **PCMT** and **Tiedtke–Bechtold** (the latter matching deterministic ARPEGE).
+- **Model/physics perturbations:** Random perturbation of physics parameters spanning turbulent kinetic energy (TKE), gravity-wave drag (GWD), microphysics, air–sea (oceanic) fluxes, and solar radiation, combined with two deep-convection schemes split across the ensemble — **PCMT** and **Tiedtke–Bechtold** (the latter matching deterministic ARPEGE).
 Surface processes use SURFEX with multiple surface types per grid cell, as in the deterministic system.

 ---